Professor, The Center for Autoimmune, Musculoskeletal and Hematopoietic Diseases,

 There are three unique forms of hearing loss that may be amenable to medical therapy for recovery of natural hearing: Autoimmune Inner Ear Disease, Sudden Sensorineural Hearing Loss and Meniere’s Disease.
 Timely treatment with steroids results in hearing recovery in about 60% of cases.
 Unfortunately, that response is lost over time with repetitive treatment.
 For those that fail to respond to corticosteroids, there are no alternate treatments.
 We rehabilitate the hearing with hearing aids or cochlear implants.
 Despite how beneficial these devices are, they do not select for what we want to hear, unlike our brains that do it naturally and seamlessly.

 Our research interests are in the restoration of natural hearing in these steroid resistant patients.
 To this end, we have identified the critical role of an inflammatory protein, interleukin-1 (IL-1), in this disease, and have hypothesized that blocking IL-1 may ameliorate this type of hearing loss.
 To test the hypothesis, we are presently running a NIH-sponsored phase I open-label clinical trial to determine if blockade of IL-1 can prevent further hearing loss in these corticosteroid-resistant individuals.
 We are also trying to better understand the molecular mechanisms behind these diseases, specifically in distinguishing corticosteroid sensitive and resistant hearing loss which would identify new biologic markers of disease.

 Shresh Pathak, PhD

-Assistant Professor of Otolaryngology, Hofstra Northwell School of Medicine
+Assistant Professor of Otolaryngology, Donald and Barbara Zucker School of Medicine at Hofstra/Northwell

 Research: Studies the molecular mechanisms of pro-inflammatory cytokines in peripheral blood immune cells from patients with immune mediated hearing loss.